Grimdonuts/srcom/README.md

 <h1> Speedrun.com App </h1>

 So, first I bet you're wondering "Why did you make this?".
 Well, the app for Android on Google Play was missing a few features and
 I wanted to brush up on JSON parsing and ListViews.
+Utilizes Picasso for image loading into the imageviews rather than filecaching each image into a temporary folder.

 That being said this app allows the user to search a particular game and look at it's leaderboards.
 When a particular run is clicked, it will launch it's respective app (youtube, twitch, or whatever else the video link sends the user to).
 I am aware there is plenty more data